 Simple behavioral scoring assigns points to actions: ten for email opens, 25 for downloads, 50 for pricing visits, 75 for demo requests.
 Leads accumulating 100+ points within 30 days qualify as warm.
 This straightforward approach works well for smaller teams needing clear thresholds without complex calculations.

-Weighted scoring combines behaviors with demographic fit.
-A download from a director at your target company scores higher than the same action from a junior employee at a poor-fit organization.
-Not all engagement carries equal weight — a pricing visit from your ideal customer profile matters more than one from an unlikely buyer.
+However, weighted scoring is more precise as it combines behaviors with demographic fit.
+A download from a director at your target company scores higher than the same action from a junior employee at a poor-fit organization, since not all engagement carries equal weight.

 Step 3: implement technology for tracking engagement